eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:none

 :   Added to the end of a command line, disables class data sharing.
 This suboption overrides class sharing arguments found earlier on the command line.
 This suboption disables the shared class utility APIs.
 To disable class data sharing without disabling the utility APIs, use the `utilities` suboption.
-For more information about the shared class utility APIs, see <i class="fa fa-external-link" aria-hidden="true"></i> [Obtaining information about shared caches](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_helper_getting_shrc_info.html).
+For more information about the shared class utility APIs, see [Obtaining information about shared caches](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_helper_getting_shrc_info.html).

 ### `nonfatal`